mariallaverias/BestDeal/README.md

 ## Technologies used to build this project:

-JavaScript ES6+, Node.js, Express.js, React, Bootstrap, CSS, HTML
+JavaScript ES6+, Node.js, Express.js, React, HTML.
+For styling mostly Bootstrap with some CSS to finetune details.

 _This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._